 It ultimately leads to a negative behavioral pattern.

-Ongoing conflict in the relationship
+The ongoing conflict in the relationship

 A trauma response can also create a negative pattern in the abusive relationship, thus perpetuating the relationship trauma cycle.